For hard-core credit card users, the thought of using no credit cards for a month and using "cash only" may seem petrifying.

 We can well imagine the arguments against this no credit cards cash-only challenge:

 As we say on our cash advances page:

 You may have seen articles online answering the question as to whether or not people spend more money when using credit cards than when using cash.
-One article said the study doesn't exist, the author of another article put the theory to test himself, and a third provided this quote:

 "Credit cards effectively anesthetize the pain of paying," said George Loewenstein, Carnegie Mellon professor of social and decision sciences (SDS) and co-author of the paper.
 "You swipe the card and it doesn't feel like you're giving anything up to make the purchase, unlike paying cash where you have to hand over bills."

 If you know what your credit card expenses are and you're not extravagant beyond what you can pay off each month, good for you!
 Maybe you're the type who doesn't need a no credit cards challenge.

 This challenge of using no credit cards for a month can be especially painful for professional truck drivers who travel all over the country or even internationally.

 cash advance or get cash from an ATM from a bank account is just "one more thing" to have to do.

 Add to that the extra cost of a foreign ATM fee (for withdrawing money from an ATM outside the network of your home bank) and the cash-only challenge becomes even more expensive.

 In those cases, we would encourage drivers to plan undergoing the challenge in advance.